webix-hub/docs/data/desktop/uimanager.md

 - "up/down"  - selects the above/below cell;
 - "left/right" - selects the cell to the left/right;
 - "home" - selects the first cell;
-- "end" - selects the last cell;
+- "end" - selects the last cell.

+If no cell is selected at the moment, the first visible cell gets selection.

 ####Toggle and Checkbox

-- "enter" key is used to change state of the control
+- "enter" key is used to change state of the control.

-If no cell is selected at the moment, the first visible cell gets selection.

 ##Attaching Custom Hotkeys